cuogne/Socket-ParallelDownloader/README.md

 > [COMPLETED] The downloaded file must be correct and have enough capacity

+### UDP

+> [COMPLETED] UDP successfully downloads 1 chunk with rdt (reliable data transfer) mechanism

+> [COMPLETED] UDP successfully downloads all chunks with rdt (reliable data transfer) mechanism

+More information with the rdt (reliable data transfer) mechanism i used in the UDP project, you can check it out [here](/rdt.txt)

 ## Run test
 ### 1. Open the terminal and paste the following command: